hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/modifiers.rst

    Adjusts the random seed of the noise.
 Depth
    Adjusts how detailed the noise function is.
+Lacunarity
+   Gap between successive frequencies.
+Depth has to be greater than 0 for this to have an effect.
+Roughness
+   The amount of high frequency detail.
+Depth has to be greater than 0 for this to have an effect.

 .. index:: F-Curve Modifiers; Limits Modifier